 Stage 1.
 This is a group buy opportunity of a 23.5-hectare lot, also next to Fruit Haven.
 This lot is riverfront, closer to the road and civilization, and more ideal for people who are older, have children, or have other accessibility issues.
 Or simply for those who don't want to be out in the boonies.
-Send an email to the address above with more info.
-Click here to see some pictures of the FH4 property.
+Click here for more information.

 Fruit Haven 10

 Stage 2.
 This 14 hectare property is down the river, in between Fruit Haven and Terra Frutis.
 Terra Frutis and FH10 are on the west side of the Rio Zamora, and Fruit Haven 1-3 are on the east side.
 The property is mostly flat and gentle slope.
 Click here for more info!
 There are currently 11 lots for sale.
 They are all 0.5 hectares and are selling for between $8k and $10k per lot, which is tied to a 5% share in property ownership.
 Note that these lots are slightly more expensive than other current offerings because of the easy road access and powerline, making this a good option for people who prioritize access and amenities.